James-Begin/Java-Memory-Game/README.md

 # MineSweeper-in-Java
-Building the classic minesweeper game using only Java
+Building a simple memory game using only Java